kubernetes-sigs/gateway-api/geps/gep-1731/index.md

   * Arbitrary status codes in the 500-599 (inclusive) range will not be tested for conformance.

 Implementations MAY support specifying additional individual error codes in the valid 100-599 (inclusive) range or invalid 600-999 (inclusive) range, but none of these will be tested in conformance.

+* `SupportHTTPRRouteRetryConnectionError`

+  * Will test that connections interrupted by a TCP failure, disconnect or reset are retried if a `retry` stanza is configured.

 ## Alternatives